 2. Piezometers

-Piezometer, also known as pore water pressure meter is a geotechnical instrument employed to monitor and determine the pore pressure in standpipes, boreholes, embankments, rolled-earth fills, and interface of retaining structures.
+A piezometer, also known as a pore water pressure meter is a geotechnical instrument employed to monitor and determine the pore pressure in standpipes, boreholes, embankments, rolled-earth fills, and interface of retaining structures.

-These are extremely essential devices as it draws attention to the potentially dangerous situations that may have an adverse effect on the structure, foundation, and appurtenant.
+These are extremely essential devices as they draw attention to the potentially dangerous situations that may have an adverse effect on the structure, foundation, and appurtenant.

-As a world-leader in manufacturing and supplying the geotechnical instrument, Encardio Rite offers electric piezometers, hydraulic piezometers, pneumatic piezometers, vibrating wire piezometers, and much more.
+As a world leader in manufacturing and supplying geotechnical instruments, Encardio Rite offers electric piezometers, hydraulic piezometers, pneumatic piezometers, vibrating wire piezometers, and much more.

 3. Inclinometer